Dr Katie Spencer

 Profile

 My PhD investigated how treatment and early mortality outcomes of palliative radiotherapy for bone metastases vary across the NHS.
-It went on to consider what patient’s priorities are in undergoing treatment and how cost-effective both current and potential future radiotherapy strategies are, recognising that this varies as people near the end of life.
+It went on to consider patient priorities in undergoing treatment and how cost-effective both current and potential future radiotherapy strategies are, recognising that this varies as people near the end of life.
 I now sit in the Academic Unit of Health Economics where my work continues to bring together routine healthcare data with health economic methodologies to consider the equity, outcomes and cost-effectiveness of cancer care.

 My clinical practice includes the delivery of radiotherapy and chemotherapy for patients with lymphoma and other haematological malignancies.
 I lead the Yorkshire and Humber supra-regional skin lymphoma multi-disciplinary team.
-I’m NHS England’s National Clinical Lead for Radiotherapy Data.
+In addition, I am NHS England’s National Clinical Lead for Radiotherapy Data.
 In this role I use my clinical experience and academic knowledge, collaborating with colleagues across the National Disease Registration Service (NDRS), the wider NHS and external stakeholders, to provide information to clinicians, providers and commissioners that can inform and improve the delivery of radiotherapy across the NHS.

 Research interests